jasonmit/ember-cli-testem-http-mocks/README.md

 ## Why?

-http-mocks currently are not on express server that is instantiated as part of `ember test`.
+http-mocks currently are not hooked up on the express server that is instantiated as part of `ember test`.

 There have been a number of attempts to land this and those can be tracked here: https://github.com/ember-cli/ember-cli/issues/1763

-Until this is fixed, this addon will serve as a monkey-patch allowing mocks to be available on the testem express server.
+Until the core issue is fixed, this addon works around the issue -- making registering the mocks against the testem server.

+## Disable

+`DISABLE_MOCKS=true ember test`

 ## Installation